Knotx/knotx/documentation/src/main/wiki/Knot.md

 The easiest way to handle a blocking code inside your Knot is to deploy it as a [Vert.x worker](http://vertx.io/docs/vertx-core/java/#worker_verticles).
 No change in your code is required.

-So now you need to tell Vert.x that your custom Knot should be processed in workers pool via [DeploymentOptions](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html).
+To do so you need to tell Vert.x that your custom Knot should be processed in workers pool via [DeploymentOptions](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html).
 ```
 {
   "main": "some.package.knot.example.ExampleKnot",
   "options": {
     "worker": true,
-    ""multiThreaded": true,
+    "multiThreaded": true,
     "config": {
       ...
     }